attack-monkey/store/README.md

 Store.js
 ========

-Store is a like a normal javascript object - _but with super powers_
+Store is a local JSON store for javascript.
+It differs from a normal object in that it is dereferenced from any other object.
+Only specific methods can get, create, update, delete data.
+When `get` returns data, it is only a copy - keeping the original unchanged.
+Store also provides querying (sort, limit, filter), locking, and more...

 _Normal objects..._